Skip to contents

 x

-A data.frame or an object of class "model_data" returned by model_data().
+A data.frame, an object of class "model_data" returned by extract_model_data(), or a fitted model that can be passed to extract_model_data().

 exposure